 The student's dissertation must provide evidence of original scholarly research of sufficient quality to be published in a peer reviewed scientific journal.
 The style and format of the dissertation must conform to the standards set forth in the University's Electronic Thesis and Dissertation (ETD) rules.
-Subject to the discretion of the Dissertation Committee, the format of the dissertation can be either a traditional single cohesive document, or individual works in the style of publishable (or published) papers can be included.
+Subject to the discretion of the Dissertation Committee, the format of the dissertation can be either a traditional single cohesive document, or individual works in the style of publishable (or published) papers.
 If the format is that of a compendium of papers, the dissertation must also include a substantial introduction and a substantial discussion that tie the body of work together into a cohesive whole.
-If the papers have numerous co-authors, it is also recommended that each chapter include a description of the Dissertation Committee may read preliminary drafts of the dissertation, suggest revisions and approve the final copy for submission to the Dissertation Committee.
-The defense cannot take place in the same semester as the comprehensive exam.
+If the papers have numerous co-authors, each chapter must also include a description of the student's contribution to the work.
+The dissertation advisor and one or more members of the Dissertation Committee may read preliminary drafts of the dissertation, suggest revisions and approve the final copy for submission to the Dissertation Committee.